 Competitive Advantage – Marketing Strategy of SHELL

 Research and development: The expenses of the company for research and development are more than 1050 million in 2016.
 It performs research via technology centers located in Canada, Germany, India, China, Norway, the Netherlands, Oman, Qatar, and the USA.
 Shell has around 12000 patents granted and pending applications.

-Strategic alliances and partnerships: Collaborations and partnerships helped the company gain expertise in the various economies as well as expand its technical and service delivery expertise.
+Strategic alliances and partnerships: Collaborations and partnerships helped the company gain expertise in various economies as well as expand its technical and service delivery expertise.
 Some of the collaborations that have been successful include China National Petroleum, Intel, Cyber Hawk, Gordon Murray Design, Geo technology, Gazprom, and many others.